This is a record of making a leg & foot-powered lathe, which is used to make

 cutting stroke.
 This could be a living small tree or branch, or more generally some

 springy cut wood.
-This may need some experimentation - a length of ash about 12 feet
+This may need some experimentation - an ash or hazel pole about

 Bowl Turning Trial